COMP2260/des-encryption-decryption-4variants/README.md

-#TODO

-1. Bit Manipulation Utilities
+1. Bit Manipulation Utilities -- DONE

 - str_to_bits(a,b) -- done
 - bits_to_str(s) -- done